December 30, 2025 (5mo ago) — last updated March 24, 2026 (2mo ago)

 Taming the tadpole invasion with automation and delegation

 The stream of smaller tasks—scheduling meetings, follow-ups, quick research—may seem harmless, but together they create major drag.
-Automation and delegation are essential to preserve your focus.
+Automation and delegation preserve your focus.

 Example flow: